algorandfoundation/algokit-cli/docs/architecture-decisions/2023-07-19_advanced_generate_command.md

 ## Considered Options

 Based on preliminary research, all of the options below assume that:
-a) A `generator` is a self contained copier/jinja template that is hosted within a template repository and describes how to create or update files within projects instantiated from algokit templates.
+A `generator` is a self contained copier/jinja template that is hosted within a template repository and describes how to create or update files within projects instantiated from algokit templates.
 Hosting it along with the template is a necessity given that community based templates can follow different conventions, patterns and structure making it hard to attempt to generalize the logic of `generators` and make them work for all templates.

 ### Option 1: Wrapping generators into self contained copier templates hidden within algokit templates